Questions answered in this document:

 Question 1: What are the advantages of using my Macintosh and iPhoto to manage my digital images?

-Answer: To import your images from a digital camera or flash card, plug the device into an open USB port on your Mac. iPhoto will recognize the connection, open itself, and be ready for import.
-To import your photos, click the Import button and your images will be transferred into the iPhoto library.
-You have the option of deleting the images from your camera automatically after import, making your camera ready to use immediately.
+Answer: To import your images from a digital camera or flash card, plug the device into an open USB port on your Mac. iPhoto will recognize the connection, launch itself, and be ready for import.
+Then simply click the Import button and your images will be transferred into the iPhoto library.
+You have the convenient option of deleting the images from your camera automatically after import, making your camera ready to use immediately.

 Answer: Digital photos imported into iPhoto are placed in a folder titled iPhoto Library that resides in the Pictures folder in each Mac OS X user's home directory.
 Your photos are safe as long as you do not delete this folder.
-It's always a good idea to regularly back-up your iPhoto Library folder by copying it to another local hard drive or network drive.
-If you're using a computer running Mac OS X v10.5 Leopard or later, you can back up your iPhoto content with Time Machine, a built-in backup feature.
+Naturally, it's always a good idea to back up your iPhoto Library folder regularly by copying it to another local hard drive or network drive or burning it on a CD.

-Answer: If you make any changes to a photo, iPhoto makes a copy of your original photo and stores it in the iPhoto library in case you need it.
-So, if you crop, remove red-eye, or make other changes to a photo, you always have the ability to return to the original image by selecting Revert To Original from the Edit or Photos menu.
-You can also make a duplicate of the original photo for extra protection or experiment with different versions.
-Just select the photo and press Command-D. An exact duplicate will appear in your iPhoto library.
+Answer: If you make any changes to a photo in iPhoto, a copy of your original photo is created and stored in the iPhoto library in case you need it.
+So if you crop, remove red-eye, or make other changes to a photo, you always have the ability to return to the original image by selecting Revert To Original from the iPhoto Edit menu.
+You can also make a duplicate of the original photo for extra protection or to try out different versions.
+Just click the photo and press Command-D. An exact duplicate will appear in the iPhoto library.

-Question 8: Can I burn a DVD to back up my iPhoto library?
+Question 5: Can I burn a CD or DVD to back up my iPhoto library?

-Answer: Older generations of digital cameras may not support a USB connection to a computer.
+Answer: Older generations of digital cameras and some currently shipping digital cameras do not support a USB connection to a computer.
 If you want to use such a camera with iPhoto, simply purchase a flash card reader, SmartMedia reader, or Memory Stick reader depending on the type of storage media your camera uses.
 The Apple Store carries a line of card readers that have been tested with iPhoto, one of which should work with the media from your camera.

 Answer: Yes.
 To use iPhoto with your flatbed or film scanner, simply scan your negative, slide, or print with the scanner and save the resulting files to a folder on your Mac.
 You can import the images directly into iPhoto with the Import command.
 You can also drag the folder of images directly onto the iPhoto interface and add photos that way.

 Answer: Yes, with iPhoto you can have your digital photos sent from your desktop to your doorstep.
-Select the photos, size, and number of prints directly within iPhoto using the Order Prints button in the Share window or under the File menu.
-Your digital photo files are processed and mailed right to your door.
-Print sizes are available in: wallet, 4 by 6, 5 by 7, 8 by 10, 16 by 20, and 20 by 30 inches.
+Select the photos, size, and number of prints directly within iPhoto using the Order Prints button in the Share window, and your digital photo files are processed on Kodak paper and mailed right to your door.
+Prints are available in wallet, 4 by 6, 5 by 7, 8 by 10, 16 by 20, and 20 by 30 sizes.
 (1)

-Answer: iPhoto makes it easy for you to create a photo album on the web using MobileMe.
-If you are a MobileMe member, just drag the photos you want to display into an album in iPhoto, then click the MobileMe button in the iPhoto toolbar.
-Your web page will be published to your MobileMe website, which can be viewed using any web browser at gallery.me.com/membername.
+Answer: iPhoto makes it easy for you to create a photo album on the web using HomePage.
+HomePage is part of .Mac, a suite of online services from Apple available to all Mac users with an Internet connection.
+(2) If you are a .Mac member, just drag the photos you want to display into an album in iPhoto, then click the HomePage button in the Share window.
+You can choose from a variety of themes, then add captions and an introduction to your page.
+Then just click a button and your web page will be published to your .Mac website, which can be viewed using any web browser at homepage.mac.com/membername.
+Once your page is published, you can use HomePage on the web to edit your page.
+Just log into your .Mac account, highlight your page, and click the Edit button.
+If you have iLife ’06 or later, you can also use iWeb to publish photo pages to .Mac.

 Answer: Yes.
-To create your book, calendar, or card, just select any selection of pictures, album, event, slideshow or Face tile and click the book, calendar or card button.
-Once you've selected a theme, your selected pictures will be laid out automatically along side a picture book template, calendar template or card template.
-You can further customize your book, calendar, or card by changing attributes such as layouts, backgrounds and themes and then adding your own text.
-Once you have finished your book, calendar, or card, you can print it on your inkjet printer or you can order it professionally printed and bound from within iPhoto.
+To create your book, just select an album or specific photos in the Organize window, arrange them in the order you prefer, and click the Book tab.
+Your pictures will be laid out automatically in the Picture Book theme.
+You can customize your book by choosing one of the other preset themes: Portfolio, Classic, or Story Book.
+Then add your own text.
+Once you have finished your book, you can print it on your inkjet printer or you can order it professionally printed and linen-bound from within iPhoto.
 (1)

 Answer: 1-Click ordering is an easy way to store your purchase and shipping information securely with Apple.
 You can enable Apple Store 1-Click ordering in iPhoto so that you don't have to enter the billing and shipping information each time you make a purchase.
-You must enable 1-Click ordering to purchase a book or prints in iPhoto.
+1-Click ordering must be enabled to purchase a book or Kodak prints in iPhoto.

-- Publishing with MobileMe requires Internet access; access fees may apply.
+- Publishing with HomePage requires Internet access; access fees may apply.

 - 1-Click is a registered service mark of Amazon.com, Inc.